MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 We declare a new array with opening and closing brackets ([]).
 Every unique data is separated with a comma.

     var sandwich = ["peanut butter", "jelly", "bread"]

+Arrays, like objects, are passed as reference.
+That means that if you pass an array into a function and change it's values, it will directly change the original one.

 [See MDN for a complete list and documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)